meshtastic/Meshtastic-Apple/README.md

 ### Supported Operating Systems

-The last two supported operating system versions are supported.
+The last two operating system versions are supported.
 Currently that is 16 and 17.

 * iOS 16.6+
 * iPadOS 16.6+